 Knowledge Sharing Sessions - Virtual Day

-May 25th, 2026 - Online via ZOOM (Registration required)
+May 25th, 2026 - Online via Zoom (Registration required)

-Join sustainability matter experts on virtual sessions from across the Region on a diversity of topics and learn the most up-to-date trends on ESG management and best practice implementation.
+Join sustainability matter experts on virtual sessions from across the Region on a diversity of topics and learn the most up-to-date trends on management and best practice implementation.

-This session moves past the family protocol and focuses on the structures that make family governance functional: when and how to create a Family Council, how it should be composed, and — critically — how it connects to the operating company or group of companies without creating parallel power centers.
+This session moves past the family protocol and focuses on the structures that make family governance functional: when and how to create a family council, how it should be composed, and — critically — how it connects to the operating company or group of companies without creating parallel power centers.

 Through practical frameworks and illustrations, participants will explore the governance architecture that fits different stages of family business evolution.